roberttaylor426/ws-lambda-workshop/README.md

 If you try to send a message from the WebSocket client you'll receive an error.
 We'll address that in the next exercise.

-Commit or discard your changes, and checkout `exercise-2`.
+Commit or discard your changes, then checkout `exercise-2`.